tvdboom/ATOM/docs_sources/api/ATOM/atomregressor.md

 <pre><em>method</em> <strong style="color:#008AB8">clean</strong>(prohibited_types=None, strip_categorical=True, maximum_cardinality=True,
              minimum_cardinality=True, missing_target=True, encode_target=None)
 <div align="right"><a href="https://github.com/tvdboom/ATOM/blob/master/atom/atom.py#L359">[source]</a></div></pre>
 Applies standard data cleaning steps on the dataset.
-These steps can include:
+Use the parameters to choose which transformations to perform.
+The available steps are:

+* Remove columns with prohibited data types.
+* Remove categorical columns with maximal cardinality.
+* Remove columns with minimum cardinality.
 * Strip categorical features from white spaces.
-* Removing columns with prohibited data types.
-* Removing categorical columns with maximal cardinality.
-* Removing columns with minimum cardinality.
+* Drop duplicate rows.
-* Removing rows with missing values in the target column.
+* Drop rows with missing values in the target column.
 * Encode the target column.

 See [Cleaner](../data_cleaning/cleaner.md) for a description of the parameters.